Meeting-BaaS/mcp-on-vercel/README.md

 <p align="center"><a href="https://discord.com/invite/dsvFgDTr6c"><img height="60px" src="https://user-images.githubusercontent.com/31022056/158916278-4504b838-7ecb-4ab9-a900-7dc002aade78.png" alt="Join our Discord!"></a></p>

-# Meeting Baas MCP Server
+# Meeting BaaS MCP Server

-This is the main MCP (Model Context Protocol) server powering [chat.meetingbaas.com](https://chat.meetingbaas.com), providing the LLM integration and AI capabilities for the Meeting Baas chat interface.
-It's a fork of the [Vercel MCP template](https://github.com/vercel-labs/mcp-on-vercel) with Meeting Baas-specific modifications.
+This is the main MCP (Model Context Protocol) server powering [chat.meetingbaas.com](https://chat.meetingbaas.com), providing the LLM integration and AI capabilities for the Meeting BaaS chat interface.
+It's a fork of the [Vercel MCP template](https://github.com/vercel-labs/mcp-on-vercel) with Meeting BaaS-specific modifications.

-## Changes have been made to this fork so that it can be deployed on a traditional server.
+> Note: Changes have been made to this fork so that it can be deployed on a traditional server.
 To deploy it on Vercel, vercel.json would need to be recreated

-The server implements the Model Context Protocol (MCP) that integrates with Meeting Baas services, enabling:
+The server implements the Model Context Protocol (MCP) that integrates with Meeting BaaS services, enabling:

 - AI-powered chat interactions
 - Meeting automation through LLMs